 We recognise that certain aspects within our nuclear fuel supply chain may pose a higher modern slavery risk, for example, where we directly purchase uranium from third parties (including mining companies or brokers).
-The modern slavery risks could include, labour rights, and the use of child labour and exploitation.
+The modern slavery risks could include labour rights, and the use of child labour and exploitation.

 It is our policy that we do not accept uranium from physical sources where the producer or supplier is known to operate in a manner that compromises either our compliance with the Modern Slavery Act 2015, or our core values and principles as an organisation.
+We verify this by maintaining a mining and conversion origin tracking system within our Enterprise Resource Planning system and cross referencing those origins against various indicies to assess potential risks including but not limited to human rights and modern slavery (further details provided in the due diligence section below).